Favorite Team-Building Activities in NYC

 Joe’s Latte Art Workshop

-Few things bring people together like coffee—and Joe Coffee’s latte art classes take it one step further.
+Few things are as crucial to a meeting as coffee service, and Joe Coffee’s latte art classes take it one step further.
 Under the guidance of professional baristas, teams learn how to steam milk, pour designs, and appreciate the craft behind their daily ritual.

-The workshop naturally encourages collaboration, curiosity, and a little friendly competition as everyone tries to perfect their pour.
-Book their training studio or have them come to you!
+The workshop naturally encourages collaboration and curiosity as everyone tries to perfect their pour.
+Book their training studio in midtown or have their professional baristas / trainers come to your meeting.

-Why it works: Interactive, skill-based, and universally appealing (especially for morning programming or that after lunch pick-me-up).
+Why it works: Interactive, skill-based, and universally appealing (especially for morning programming or an after lunch pick-me-up).

 Art has a unique way of opening conversations and shifting perspectives.
-We’ve organized Chelsea gallery tours for both nonprofit groups and a CEO Summit, pairing the experience with a guided walk along the High Line.
-We love Chelsea Gallery Tours specifically as a women-owned business with knowledgeable and captivating tour guides.
+We’ve organized Chelsea art gallery tours for both nonprofit groups and a CEO Summit, pairing the experience with a guided walk along the High Line.
+We love Chelsea Gallery Tour as a women-owned business with knowledgeable and captivating tour guides.

-This combination offers the best of New York: contemporary art, thoughtful dialogue, and an iconic urban landscape.
+This combination of art galleries and the High Line offers the best of New York: contemporary art, thoughtful dialogue, and an iconic urban landscape.
 The walking component creates space for organic conversation, while the galleries provide intellectual and creative stimulation.

 Why it works: Thought-provoking, culturally rich, and perfect for executive-level groups seeking inspiration without structure overload.